Harley-Davidson Cycle Tow (1930)

 It was an inventive compromise that tried to give one machine two personalities: work vehicle and solo motorcycle.

-Harley-Davidson had already proven there was demand for work-oriented motorcycles through machines such as the Motorcycle Truck and the Package Truck.
+Harley-Davidson had already proven there was demand for work-oriented motorcycles through machines such as Motorcycle Truck and Package Truck.
 But those were dedicated commercial vehicles.

 The Cycle Tow targeted a different buyer: someone who already owned a Harley-Davidson and wanted extra usefulness without replacing the motorcycle.